EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.

-When the `epcc-ces-hello` container is run, it writes two files into `/safe_outputs` within the container, and so into a `$HOME/safe_outputs/APP_SHORT_NAME/SESSION_ID` directory on the back-end:
+When the `epcc-ces-hello` container is run, it writes two files into `/safe_outputs` within the container, and so into a `$HOME/safe_outputs` directory on the back-end:

 * `safe_data.txt`, which lists a selection of directories and files in the `/safe_data/PROJECT_SUBDIRECTORY` directory that was mounted into the container at `/safe_data`.
 * `safe_outputs.txt` which has a `This text is in safe_outputs.txt` message.

 ### View the container's output files

 As mentioned earlier, for most back-ends, your home directory is common to both the Open OnDemand VM and the back-ends so any files created within your home directory on a back-end will be available on the Open OnDemand VM, and vice-versa.
-This includes the contents of the `safe_outputs/APP_SHORT_NAME/SESSION_ID` and `scratch/APP_SHORT_NAME/SESSION_ID` directories.
+This includes the contents of the `safe_outputs` and `scratch/APP_SHORT_NAME/SESSION_ID` directories.
 However, your project data files, in a project-specific directory under `/safe_data` are **not** available on the Open OnDemand VM.

 For DataLoch users, your home directory is not common to both the Open OnDemand VM and the back-end, so you cannot use the File Manager to browse files created by the container.
 However, another way of viewing these files will be described shortly.

-View the `safe_outputs/batch_container/SESSION_ID` directory via the Open OnDemand File Manager:
+View the `safe_outputs` directory via the Open OnDemand File Manager:

 1. Select the **Files** menu, **Home Directory** option to open the File Manager.
 1. Click **Home Directory**, to go to your home directory.
-1. Click `safe_outputs/batch_container/SESSION_ID` view the directory
+1. Click `safe_outputs` to view the directory.
 1. Click on `safe_data.txt` and `safe_outputs.txt` to view their contents.

 ![File Manager showing outputs directory contents after Run Batch Container app completes](../../images/open-ondemand/getting-started-05-batch-container-app-outputs.png){: class="border-img center"}